Reparata and the Delrons: 1971–1976: Reparata's solo career

-To capitalize on Reparata's new material for Dart, the group's 1968 UK hit "Captain of Your Ship" / Toom Toom Is a Little Boy (Bell Records BL 1252) was re-released there in July 1972, but it did not make the charts this time.
+To capitalize on Reparata's new material for Dart, the group's 1968 UK hit "Captain of Your Ship" / "Toom Toom Is a Little Boy" (Bell Records BL 1252) was rereleased there in July 1972, but it did not make the charts this time.

 In 1974, a remake of the group's 1964 hit "Whenever a Teenager Cries" was released as on the North American Music Industries label as NAMI 2024.
 As ever, it was produced by the Jeromes and arranged by John Abbott.
 It has a mono recording on one side and a stereo recording on the other.
 It featured only Reparata, although credited to the group.
 It may have been the original vocal with an overdubbed country guitar.

 On 18 October 1974, Mary O'Leary released a Reparata solo single "Shoes", backed with "A Song for All", as a UK-only promo on Surrey International Records as SIT 5013.
 Reparata's contract with Dart Records ended in February 1975, and "Shoes" was then given a commercial release on her new label Polydor in the summer of that year.
 While the single was drawing praise for its catchy and unique sound, promotion and distribution were hampered by two legal disputes.

 First, there was a dispute over the name Reparata.
 Mary O'Leary had used the name since her confirmation as a teenager, and as her stage name since 1964, first as lead singer of Reparata and the Delrons until 1969, then afterwards as a solo performer.
 Former bandmate Lorraine Mazzola was now also using the name, having taken over from O'Leary as lead singer at live shows between 1969 and 1973.
 After this line-up disbanded, Mazzola continued to use the name when working as Barry Manilow's back-up singer, benefiting from the impression that Mazzola had been the lead voice of the still fondly-remembered girl group Reparata and the Delrons.